The Biased Symptom: Choosing the Right Tool Over the Comfortable One

 My Journey Across Technologies

-Like many developers, I started coding in my teenage years with PHP - back when the backend handled the frontend, and jQuery sprinkled some glitter on top.
+Like many developers, I started in my teens with PHP - when the back end rendered the front end and jQuery sprinkled the UI.

 What Is the Biased Symptom?